 Coquina Loop is the largest in the park, offering 30 sites that are available for tents or RVs ranging from 20 to 40 feet in length.
 This is a great location since you’re closest to all the activities including the nature trail, picnic areas, and aquatic activities.
 There is a playground, restrooms, and laundry facilities on-site.
 All sites are equipped with water and electric, and a dump station is nearby.

 Angel Wing Loop

-Angel Wing Loop offers three tent-only sites and nine water/electric sites that are available to RVs from 20 to 32 feet long, depending on the site.
+Angel Wing Loop offers three tent-only sites and nine water and electric sites that are available to RVs from 20 to 32 feet long, depending on the site.
 This campground is the farthest out of the loops, although you’ll be close to rich history like the Old Spanish Coquina Quarries.
-Restroom and laundry facilities are located on site.
+The restroom and laundry facilities are located nearby.